udragon/pybrctl/README.md

 Pybrctl is a pure Python library for managing bridges.
 It is a lightwight wrapper for the linux brctl command, included in the bridge-utils package.
 It requires Python, Linux, and the bridge-utils package.

-It was Written by Ido Nahshon at Jan 2015, and it was released under the GPL license.
+It was written by Ido Nahshon at Jan 2015, and it was released under the GPL license.

 # Example Usage